rkn2/generate3DEC/README.md

 Dead loads are automatically applied in 3DEC when gravity is turned on.
 Therefore, nothing else needs to be added.

 ###Earthquake load
-When passing the keyword arguments into `my_experiment = gen.experiment(...)` you will be using `boundLoad`, `loadLocation`, `loadOrientation`, `eqVertices`.
+When passing the keyword arguments into `my_experiment = gen.experiment(...)` you will be using only `eqVertices`.
+You can just add this keyword to the pass through my_experiment.
 It defaults to a 0.2g earthquake.
 If you wanted to reduce it to differnet value, at the moment, take that into account in your number of vertices.

 ###Settlement load
 This is done by passing bases with a particular geometry.
 There are not commands associated with this.